knisbet/wdkwwdk/content/posts/2022-07-27-rogers-outage.md

 This is basically saying that Rogers is not operating the 911 networks themselves, as those are operated by Telus, Bell, and Sasktell across Canada.
 So the impact was isolated to Rogers network being able to deliver emergency calls to the 911 networks.

-### number of public alerts sent that did not reach Rogers’ customers, broken down by province;
+### Number of public alerts sent that did not reach Rogers’ customers, broken down by province;
 ```txt
 Only four (4) alerts were received on Rogers WPAS BMC platform on July 8th.
 All alerts were in the Province of Saskatchewan.
 No other alert was issued in Canada on that day: